emaincourt/codeship-cli/README.md

 ## Usage

-You currently need to set the following env vars to allow access to [Codeship](https://codeship.com/) :
+There are currently two ways to provide your [Codeship](https://codeship.com/) credentials :

+From env vars :
 * `CODESHIP_USERNAME`
 * `CODESHIP_PASSWORD`

+From flags :
+* `--username`
+* `--password`

+> Flags will always be prevalent on env vars

 Keep in mind that it is currently not possible to use 2FA with Codeship's API.